FEATURED EXPERT DR GAN TECK SHENG

 Progressive resistance training is the proven method for the prevention and improvement of sarcopenia.

 Resistance training doesn’t require more than your own body weight.

 Using resistance to engage the muscles causes a surge in growth-promoting hormones that signal the body to produce more muscle tissues.

 Not only do these signals encourage the growth of new muscle tissue, but they also help to reinforce existing muscle tissues by making them stronger.

-Some body weight resistance exercises you can try include:
+Some body weight resistance exercises that you can try include: